Salt & Wind Travel

 The Spiced Persimmon Old Fashioned

-Truth be told, you can make this classic cocktail using an array of spirits, liqueurs and garnishes to achieve a variety of flavor profiles.
+Made with muddled persimmons, rye whiskey, cinnamon, and a few teaspoons maple syrup, this recipe is one of our favorite twists on the Old Fashioned cocktail during the fall season!
+Truth be told, you can make this classic cocktail using an array of spirits, liqueurs, and garnishes to achieve a variety of flavor profiles.
 No matter how you drink your Old Fashioned, one thing remains consistent – it’s never complete until topped with ANGOSTURA® bitters.

 How to Celebrate Old Fashioned Week

 Old Fashioned Week became a global event in 2017 as an open festival providing a worldwide platform for spirit connoisseurs’ favorite cocktails and bartenders’ creativity.
-Since the week was founded, the pair has worked to establish partners that have contributed to the evolution of the Old Fashioned, including ANGOSTURA® bitters.
+Since the week was founded, the pair has worked to establish partners contributing to the evolution of the Old Fashioned, including ANGOSTURA® bitters.
+Visit the Old Fashioned Week website to check out the full lineup of bars and find a participating location near you.

-Even More Cocktail Recipes
+More Cocktail Tips

 In search of our best cocktail recipes for your next party?
 Check out this list of cocktail party-worthy drinks, including other great whiskey and bourbon cocktails.